 - Support for technical non-repudiation

-These four core capabilities are made possible by leveraging digital certificates; their policies, standards, and processes; and a mission-critical Trust Infrastructure that administers the certificates.
+These four core capabilities are made possible by leveraging digital certificates; their policies, standards, and processes; and a mission-critical trust infrastructure.

 Why is the Federal PKI important?